Pomax/use-models-for-data/README.md

        /*
         *  This is literally all we have to do to make sure this is
-        *  valid update.
+        *  a valid update.
 If the entire subtree assignment is good,
         *  the assignment is allowed through, otherwise the assignment
         *  with throw an error with a list of all values that failed
         *  validation, and why.